 I hate that.
 People who confuse being mean-spirited and insecure with ‘being honest’.
 Grow the fuck up and quit being a douche-bag.

-As a straight single female, she obviously felt qualified to tell me how gay marriage was a bad idea, and seemed disappointed when I didn’t bite.
-It’s like she gets off on confrontation.
+As a straight single female, she next felt qualified to tell me that gay marriage was a bad idea, and seemed disappointed when I didn’t bite.
 Perhaps surprisingly, it’s not a subject I’m particularly fussed about.
 Marriages don’t work in my family anyway, they’ve been ending prematurely for generations.
 Besides, a piece of paper really shouldn’t make a difference if you love each other, right?
 But I recognise the importance of equality, and it’s nice to have the option if I ever want it, so I calmly asked her to explain her reasonings.
 Just why do two guys or girls getting hitched offend her in any way?

 “I’m allowed an opinion.
-You should try to see things from other people’s perspective once in a while.”
+You should try to see things from other people’s perspective once in a while, you know, it’s important to be open.”

-I gave her my best stink-eye.
-“I can’t see anything from that particular perspective, because I can’t get my head that far up my arse.”
+I gave her the most scathing look I could.
+“I can’t see anything from your perspective, because I can’t get my head that far up my arse.”

 She wasn’t even a little offended.
 In fact, she giggled.